NATS Logo by Example

 sleep 1

 Let’s try out a request that is performed by a client connecting to the leaf node.
-As expected, this will get routed to the service connected to to the main server.
+As expected, this will get routed to the service connected to the main server.

 nats --context leaf request 'greet' ''